ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/reference/built-in-page-controls.md

 # Built-in Page Controls

-Ever wonder when you use $Title and `<% Control Children %>` what else you can do / call in the templates?.
+Ever wonder when you use `$Title` and `<% Control Children %>` what else you can call in the templates?.
 This page is here to help with a guide on what template controls you can call.

 **Note for advanced users:** These built-in page controls are defined in the `[api:SiteTree]` classes, which are the